ten-protocol/go-ten/design/Upgrading_on_pos.md

 # How the transition of Ethereum to "Proof of Stake" affects Obscuro?

 There are subtle but meaningful differences between the proof-of-work and proof-of-stake protocols.
-This most significant difference is relevant when you consider the upgradeability of a privacy L2.
+The most significant difference is relevant when you consider the upgradeability of a privacy L2.

 ## Upgradability of Obscuro